dioxfile/Logic_Clock_Didatic_Tool/README.md

 * (2) The `Remote Process` after receiving the request prepare a response and append the time `T` from its own clock.
 * (3) `Local Process` receives the response at time `t1` and then sets its time to be `T + RTT/2, where RTT=t1-t0`.

 Therefore, to perform this calculation we use the ping program.
-Thus, upon receiving the updated date/time from a remote application, the current application, ' Local Process' executes the ping program in the direction of the remote application (e.g., `$ ping Remote IP`).
+Thus, upon receiving the updated date/time from a remote application, the current application, ' Local Process', executes the ping program in the direction of the remote application (e.g., `$ ping Remote IP`).
 Thus, ping returns the average `RTT` time (e.g., `rtt min/avg/max/mdev = 0.994/1.021/1.048/0.027 ms`) which is divided by two `(1.021ms/2)` and then added to the received date/time (e.g., `T + RTT/2`).
 That's why we call this method `RTT Ping Average`, Figure 13.
 # Figure 13
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/ping-LC.png)
 * Figure 13 shows the RTT value already divided by two.